 We would like to give you an insight into being an Owner with us, whether a sole Owner or one in a Partnership – and what you can expect sending your horse to us.

 A hardworking Trainer: Phil loves having winners and it is what drives him on.
 It is non stop life, and people often say they have not met a more hands on or hard-working trainer.
 He might be hard to catch on the phone sometimes but rest assured it is because he is out there being busy with the horses.

-An eperienced team: Phil may be at the helm but he is backed up by a vastly experienced team, headed by Simon Olley (Assistant Trainer), Sarah Olley (Head Girl), Julie Heneghan (Travelling Head Girl) and our hardworking, talented riders and stable staff, many of which are also successful amateur/conditional jockeys.
+An experienced team: Phil may be at the helm but he is backed up by a vastly experienced team, headed by Simon Olley (Assistant Trainer/Head Lad), Henry Newcombe (Pupil Assistant & Amateur), Katie Perkin (Travelling Head Girl) and our hardworking, talented riders and stable staff, many of which are also successful amateur/conditional jockeys.
 We aim to make all of our owners feel part of the team and ensure they feel at home when at the yard or visiting their horses at the races.
 Importantly, we have a high ratio of staff to horses.

 To learn a little more about the team click here.

 Attention to detail: Finding the key to each individual horse is at the forefront of Phil’s mind and attention to detail is paramount.
 This is the reason why our horses enjoy a varied and busy training regime, relaxed stable life with regular turnout, thick quilted rugs, deep shavings beds, and access to haylage 24/7.
 Our Sponsors TOPSPEC make food of the very highest award-winning standards and no corners are cut.
 As a result you will notice how well our horses look at home and in the paddock at the races, good in their coats, fit but well covered and able to take their racing well.
 We pride ourselves on many Best Turned Out prizes and the horses are easy to spot in their green and yellow TOPSPEC colours.